Larrystamford/Python-OpenCV-Automated-Car/README.md

 - Canny Edge Detection
 - Region of Interest Selection
 - Hough Transform Line Detection
--
+- Averaging and Extrapolating Lines

+To complete these 5 steps, you can refer to an excellent step-by-step guide by Mr Naoki Shibuya [here](https://github.com/naokishibuya/car-finding-lane-lines)!

-An excellent step-by-step guide, done by Mr Naoki Shibuya, c Finally, I applied all the techniques to process video clips to find lane lines in them.
+Finally, I applied all the techniques to process video clips to find lane lines in them.

 ## Test Images